davidgs/OSPOEventsManager/TESTING.md

 # Testing Documentation

-This document describes the testing strategy and practices for the OSPO Events Manager application.
+This document describes the testing strategy and practices for the Events Manager application.

 ## Overview